Rubusch/linux-c/010__basics/33__gpio-irq-poll/README.md

-# GPIO: Convert Input to IRQ and Signal to Userspace App using a Chardev (Miscdevice)
+# GPIO: Convert Input to IRQ and let a Userspace App poll on a Device Node

 The demo shows incomming asynchronous events on a gpio line.
 The events on the GPIO line will provoke the generation of an IRQ.
 The kernel module is a Chardev driver (miscdevice) thus provides a device node, sysfs class representation, and a `cdev` instance.